TymeFly/eel/README.md

 ### Standard functions

-EEL has a large library of standard functions that are automatically made available to expressions without the client having to explicitly import them.
+EEL has a number of standard functions that are automatically made available to expressions.

 Some of these functions can accept a variable number of arguments where the final argument can be passed zero, one or more times.
 This is denoted in the list below by the `...` after the last argument.